 4. Brush, brush, brush

 It may sound obvious, but consistently brushing your pooch will not only minimize shedding all over your couch, but it’ll also add shine to your pup’s fur by properly distributing natural oils.
 Brushing helps rid your pup of any itchy irritants like dirt or bugs while giving you an opportunity to check your best friend for an abnormalities, not to mention the extra bonding time.
-Try to brush your pup at least once a week.
+Try to brush your pup at least once a week to keep a healthy coat for your dog.

 5. Bath Time